Federal revenue by company

 Why is there a line in the data called 'one mine one product'?

-Disclosing payments of solid mineral companies who produce and sell only one product from one mine can reveal proprietary sales price and contracting information and cause competitive harm to these small companies.
-The Department of the Interior is legally obligated through the Trades Secrets Act to safeguard this data, so payments from these companies are aggregated (rolled-up) in this category.
+Disclosing payments of solid mineral companies who produce and sell only one product from one mine can reveal proprietary sales price and contracting information.
+Disclosing this information causes competitive harm to these small companies.
+The Department of the Interior is legally obligated through the Trades Secrets Act to safeguard this data.
+Payments from these companies are aggregated (rolled-up) in this category.
 These aggregated payments make up less than three-thousandths of one percent of all payments.

 Why are some values negative?

 Companies can adjust and correct their payments for up to seven years after a transaction takes place.
 If a company overpays their royalty, rent, or bonus, they are entitled to recoup their overpayment.
 If the overpayment and recoupment happen in different years, the recoupment will appear as a negative amount in ONRR’s revenue summaries.

 Why is there a Gas value, an Oil value, and an Oil & Gas value?